Eridan-Games-Studio/eridan-wiki/docs/worlds/haven/Character-Traits.md

 # Character Traits

 Traits represent your character's background, quirks, and specialized skills.
-Each character starts with one trait at [[Character-Creation|character creation]], and may gain more through play.
+Each character starts with one trait at [character creation](worlds/haven/Character-Creation.md), and may gain more through play.

 ## Available Traits